 Nashville has gained so much popularity over the last few years.
 It’s a really popular destination for bachelor and bachelorette parties.
 Country music has become more mainstream and since Nashville is the home of country music, it drives a lot of people to visit.

 No matter your reason for wanting to visit Nashville, there’s something to do for everybody.
-Nashville has a great bar scene, lots of history, incredible hiking, and so much more.
-Let’s dive right into some of the fun things to do during your 3 days in Nashville.
+Nashville has a great bar scene, cute coffee shops, lots of history, incredible hiking, and so much more.
+Let’s dive right into some of the best things to do during your 3 days in Nashville.

 - Tour the Ryman Auditorium, one of the country’s most famous music venues.
 The Ryman Auditorium was home to the Grand Ole Opry until the mid-1970s.
 You can tour this historical music venue and learn all about the greats who have performed here over the years.
 Try a self-guided tour like this one here.